 The empirical analyses presented in Tables 2-4 permit us to explore the relationship between the determinants of land prices within the San Francisco metropolitan area and the effects of these factors on the prices for housing paid by consumers at various locations in the region.
-This analysis is similar to that of Saiz (2010) in that it emphasizes the importance of physical geography and regulation in housing market outcomes.
+This analysis has parallels with Saiz's (2010) aggregate analysis across 95 MSAs; both emphasize the importance of physical geography and regulation in housing market outcomes.
 However, Saiz's analysis is based upon stronger behavioral assumptions (e.g., exogeneity in metropolitan populations across thirty years) and theoretical assumptions (e.g., the forms of utility functions), as well as cruder measurements (e.g., regulatory variables are measured at the metropolitan level of aggregation).
 But in return for these more heroic assumptions, Saiz is able to report estimates of house price elasticities across a national sample of housing markets.

-The most important difference between the present analysis and that of Saiz is the geographical level of aggregation.
+The most important difference between this analysis and that of Saiz is the geographical level of aggregation.
 The power to regulate land use and the variation in land-use regulation occurs at the local level, suggesting that intra-metropolitan variation is important in considering the impacts of regulation on prices.
+As noted in Table 4, we find substantial differences within a metropolitan housing market in the effects of economic geography, public services, and especially land use regulation upon land prices.